What Happens When You Pay Off Your Mortgage?

 If you haven’t received any documentation from the mortgage lender, be sure to contact them and request confirmation that your mortgage has been paid in full and that any charges on your property have been removed.

-Another thing to be aware of are any third parties linked to your mortgage such as home insurance.
+Another thing to be aware of is any third parties linked to your mortgage, such as home insurance.
 Be sure to inform them you have paid off your mortgage and no longer owe the mortgage lender any money.

-Moreover, check that you have cancelled your direct debit to ensure you’re no longer sending money to the mortgage lender, and finally, check your credit history to make sure there are no outstanding fees on your mortgage balance, as this can affect your ability to get a mortgage or another form of credit in the future.
+Moreover, check that you have cancelled your direct debit to ensure you’re no longer sending money to the mortgage lender.
+Finally, check your credit history to make sure there are no outstanding fees on your mortgage balance, as this can affect your ability to get a mortgage or another form of credit in the future.

 Your options now

-There are so many options available to you now, and you may be wondering what is the best path to take?
+You have so many options now, and you may be wondering what the best path to take is.

 Well, let’s take a look at a few of them below:

-You could consider establishing a buy-to-let portfolio, if property investment is something that interests you.
-You can generate capital growth with your money as property value increases and you’ll earn extra income as increased demands for property means there will always be tenants who will pay rent.
+If property investment interests you, consider establishing a buy-to-let portfolio.
+As property value increases, you can generate capital growth with your money, and you’ll earn extra income.
+Increased demand for property means there will always be tenants who will pay rent.

 Got a student loan that needs paying off?
-Maybe a credit card debt you’ve been putting off?
+Maybe it’s a credit card debt you’ve been putting off.
 Why not start paying them off now and lower the amount of interest you pay over time?